pyrsia/pyrsia/README.md

 ### Running the docker integraion:

-1. open a terminal and start a pyrsia node with: RUST_LOG=pyrsia cargo run -q
+1. open a terminal and start a pyrsia node with: `RUST_LOG=pyrsia cargo run -q`
 2. open a second terminal:
-* pull the alpine docker image from docker hub: docker pull alpine
+   * pull the alpine docker image from docker hub: `docker pull alpine`
-* tag it to prepare for push to pyrsia node: docker tag alpine localhost:7878/alpine
+   * tag it to prepare for push to pyrsia node: `docker tag alpine localhost:7878/alpine`
-* push it to pyrsia node: docker push localhost:7878/alpine
+   * push it to pyrsia node: `docker push localhost:7878/alpine`
-* remove all local alpine images: docker rmi alpine and docker rmi localhost:7878/alpine
+   * remove all local alpine images: `docker rmi alpine and docker rmi localhost:7878/alpine`s
-* pull the image again, this time from pyrsia node: docker pull localhost:7878/alpine
+   * pull the image again, this time from pyrsia node: `docker pull localhost:7878/alpine`
-* verify it works: docker run -it localhost:7878/alpine cat /etc/issue
+   * verify it works: `docker run -it localhost:7878/alpine cat /etc/issue`